 Barred Rock Pullets, Early Layers, and Revolting Molting

-If you’re wondering, “when do Barred Rocks start laying?” they generally start giving you those precious eggs around 4-5 months of age.
+If you’re wondering, “when do Plymouth Rock hens start laying?”
+Plymouth Rock hens generally start giving you those precious eggs around 4-5 months of age.

 The next major stage after a hen starts laying is molting.

 Several months or more into their lifespan they begin the molting process, losing many of their feathers and developing a fairly dingy, unkempt look (6).

 Molting is a natural and necessary process by which chickens lose old, broken, worn out and soiled feathers for new plumage on a regular basis.

 Their faces, combs, and wattles also lose their customary vibrant red, taking on more of a dour pinkish hue.
 Don’t worry when this happens!
 It’s normal.

 Some chickens molt quickly, known as a “hard molt”, while others do a slower “soft molt.”
 Soft or hard, though, it seems that on average Plymouth Rocks tend to come out of molting a little bit faster than the average bird.

 This is usually accompanied by a temporary pause in egg production, as well.

 Molting can take anywhere from 1-2 months or more, with the return of cackling and that iconic red to their faces being the sign that the process is nearly complete.
 Egg production should resume shortly afterward!